 A small percentage of people are allergic to Povidone/Betadine iodine used in surgical settings.
 Studies show this is an allergy to the vinyl in that formulation used to keep the iodine on the skin surface.

 Unfortunately, once an allergy to iodine is listed in your medical records, some doctors are reluctant to remove it.
 So, many people believe that they are allergic to iodine when they are not.4

 Why Does This Matter?

 The discovery that iodine is not an allergen is great news because it means that you don’t have to worry about iodine.

 Iodine can help support a healthy lifestyle.
 Iodine helps sustain energy levels, regulates metabolism, and supports hormone production.
 Here are just a few reasons why iodine may be beneficial:

 It is essential for proper thyroid functioning.
 The main reason to use iodine is because of its impact on the thyroid.
 An iodine deficiency can cause hypothyroidism, which can result in symptoms of fatigue, weight gain, muscle weakness, pain, depression, and memory problems.

-Thiodine Lugol's iodine is the original 200 year old strong iodine formula made with the two beneficial forms of iodine -- molecular iodine and potassium iodide.
-Thiodine Lugol's Iodine contain no fillers, preservatives or alcohol.
-It's non-GMO, gluten free and vegan-friendly which reduces the likelihood of an allergic reaction.
+Thiodine Lugol's Iodine is the original 200-year-old formula made with the two beneficial forms of iodine -- molecular iodine and potassium iodide.
+Thiodine Lugol's Iodine contains no fillers, preservatives or alcohol.
+It's non-GMO, gluten-free and vegan-friendly which reduces the likelihood of an allergic reaction.